usaid-cs/yesterday-i-learned/sql.md

 - Check timing with `\timing`
 - Echo with `\echo` (lol)
 - Avoid ["cross joins"](https://www.w3resource.com/PostgreSQL/postgresql-cross-join.php) or cartesian product joins, aka `SELECT ...
 FROM more,than,one,table`, which produces a massive queryset of size `more x than x one x table`.
 Nevertheless, in some cases, a cross join might reference an index that an inner join does not, ending up being faster.
+- Table locks obtained with `LOCK` are [released only when the transaction ends](https://www.postgresql.org/docs/9.0/sql-lock.html).

 ## Troubleshooting